Experience Dawki: Meghalaya's Crystal Clear River Paradise

 Dawki Integrated Check Post or Dawki border crossing is one of the few road border crossings between India and Bangladesh in West Jaintia Hills district in the state of Meghalaya, India, the corresponding post in Bangladesh is Tamabil post.
 Shared transport is available from Lewduh in Shillong to the border post at Dawki every morning.
 Buses are also available from Shillong to Tamabil towards Sylhet.

-Best Places to stay in Dawki:
+Best Places to stay in and around Dawki:

 Unfortunately, the town of Dawki does not have many accommodation facilities for tourists.
 But fret not because here is where the village community steps in.
 Apart from the PWD Bungalow at Dawki which needs to be booked in advance; you can even stay in the home stays at Mawlynnong, which is a half an hour drive from Dawki or Shnongpdeng Village, 8 km north of Dawki.
-Tourists can also find a lot of homestays in Dawki .
+Tourists can also find a lot of homestays in Dawki.
 Some of the best places to stay in Meghalaya are listed below:

 Ka Bri War Resort is a luxury resort on the way to Dawki River and Mawlynnong.
 They have two restaurants KBR Pure Veg Restaurant and a Non Veg APR Restaurant within the premises.
 Rooms are quite big with clean toilet.
 The main attraction is the room balcony which overlooks the green mountain and gives a very serene feeling.
 Ther are great views from the hotel as you see the valley and waterfall.

-Deli Baiar Guesthouse: Deli Baiar Guesthouse is situated at Pongtung, which is about 30 minutes away from Dawki.
+Deli Baiar Guesthouse is situated at Pongtung, which is about 30 minutes away from Dawki.
 The property has an in-house restaurant where guests can have different types of cuisines.
 There are 3 rooms in the backyard and 3-5 rooms near reception.
 Guests can request for bonfire on cold nights (chargeable).
 Rooms are clean and cozy with all the basic needs.
 Recommended for stay if you want to visit Dawki or Mawlynnong.

-Betelnut Resort: Betelnut Resort is a good choice for travelers seeking a basic, clean, and affordable stay in a stunning natural setting.
+Betelnut Resort is a good choice for travelers seeking a basic, clean, and affordable stay in a stunning natural setting.
 It is located at Shnongpdeng Village which is about 8 kms from Dawki.This exclusive resort is set up in a Betelnut plantation forest near the river Umngot famous for its crystal clear waters.

 Best Time to Visit Dawki:

-The best time to visit is between November and May.
+The best time to visit is between November and March.
 It’s during this time the usually emerald green waters of the Umngot River becomes crystal clear due to the reflection of the winter sun making it the best time to visit Dawki.
 Tourists also love the sweet-tasting oranges available there during those months.
 Due to the temperate climate, this place is the house of different kinds of flora and fauna, which becomes the point of attraction for many tourists.
 Please note that if you are travelling to Dawki to experience the transparent waters, you should definitely avoid coming when the rains are there, between June to September.

 Things to do in Dawki:

-Umngot River: Tourists often have picnics on the river bank.
+Tourists often have picnics on the river bank.
 Boating, river rafting and even fishing a some of the popular activities there.
 There is also an annual boat race which is conducted there in March – April at Umsyiem, a village at the bank of the Umngot about 3 km from Dawki.

 Dawki bridge is one of the best tourist places in Dawki

-Dawki Bridge: This British structure is perfect to enjoy the view of the Umngot River and create memories and taking a walk.
+This British structure is perfect to enjoy the view of the Umngot River and create memories and taking a walk.

 Dawki-Tamabil Border included in Dawki tourist places

-Dawki-Tamabil Border: Unlike most International Borders, it is rather pleasing to see that the Dawki-Tamabil Border is quite friendly where civilians can go near the divide and vendors also exchange goods.
+Unlike most International Borders, it is rather pleasing to see that the Dawki-Tamabil Border is quite friendly where civilians can go near the divide and vendors also exchange goods.

 Stay in Dawki and visit the Local Bazaar

-Local Bazaar: There is also a farmer’s market at the border which serves as a major import and export center.
-Along with it are also local bazaars where one can buy foreign goods from Bangladesh• Kali Temple: Tourists of all faith are attracted to the famous Kali Temple at Dawki, where every year Kali Puja is celebrated with great pomp.
+There is also a farmer’s market at the border which serves as a major import and export center.
+Along with it are also local bazaars where one can buy foreign goods from Bangladesh

 Experience trekking in Dawki and stay at the best homestay

-Trekking: People also like trekking along the river up to the nearby Khasi hills.
+People also like trekking along the river up to the nearby Khasi hills.

 Dawki tourist places includes Jaflong Falls

-Apart from its scenic beauty, village community life, and tourist-friendly environment, what makes it even more distinct is its location.
+Apart from its scenic beauty, village community life, and tourist-friendly environment, what makes Dawki even more distinct is its location.
 It is a town situated in various divides.
 It’s at the border of the Jaintia and Khasi Hills divided by the Umngot River.
 But also India and Bangladesh are divided by the Radcliffe line.
 So, when one visits it, they end up connecting all these dots with Dawki.

 Written by Charity Matlai: Meghalaya's Unveiling Guide